mzywj2/Project-1---Group-4-Genome-Assembly/README.md

-### Unicycler Figure
+### Unicycler Figure:
 The example image below illustrates a GFA file produced by Unicycler which has been visualised using Bandage.
 Unicycler is specifically designed for the assembly of bacterial genomes.
-Both short and long reads as well as combined (hybrid) reads can be emplyed by Unicycler
+Both short and long reads as well as combined (hybrid) reads can be employed by Unicycler

 ![Unicycler Image for a Short Read](https://github.com/mzywj2/Project-1---Group-4-Genome-Assembly/blob/main/SR%20Unicycler.png)